hmcts/befta-fw/README.md

   Password placeholder for the user [[$ENV_VAR_FOR_USER]] should be in the format of [[$ENV_VAR_FOR_USER_PWD]]
   Ex: If json payload contains [[$ROLE_ASSIGNMENT_SUPER_USER]] for ActorId, reference , the corresponding environment Password variable should be ROLE_ASSIGNMENT_SUPER_USER_PWD
+* ROLE_ASSIGNMENT_FILE_PATH: This is an optional variable which specifies the path of json files to be loaded from.
+  If the value is not specified, json files will be loaded from default location "src/aat/resources/roleAssignments".

 ### 3.6) Run BEFTA Framework Without a Build Tool